frthery/ES_RetroPie/RetroPie-Setup/README.md

 =================
 A simple script for building, installing and configuring emulators and libretrocores.

-- Place build_retropie.sh script into your RetroPie-Setup folder.
+- Put build_retropie.sh script into your RetroPie-Setup folder.
-- Execute "sudo chmod 755 build_libretro.sh".
+- Execute "sudo chmod 755 build_retropie.sh".
 - Execute "git pull" command for updating your repository.
-- Execute "./build_retropie.sh -u" command to get new modules.
+- Execute "./build_retropie.sh -u" command to get latest modules.

 Usage:
 ======